Back to all articles

 Pro Tip

-Start with QRForever's free tier — it includes one permanent dynamic QR code.
-Use it for your most important QR code (usually your restaurant menu or Google review link) and evaluate before paying.
+Start with QRForever's 7-day full-access free trial (no credit card) — create unlimited dynamic QR codes and test your most important use case (usually your restaurant menu or Google review link) before you subscribe.

 #2 Bitly — Best If You Already Use Bitly for Link Management